grafana/pyroscope/docs/sources/reference-pyroscope-architecture/components/query-frontend/index.md

 The following steps describe how a query moves through the query-frontend.

 1. A query-frontend receives a query.
-1. The query-frontend places the query in an queue by communicating with the query-scheduler, where it waits to be picked up by a querier.
+1. The query-frontend places the query in a queue by communicating with the query-scheduler, where it waits to be picked up by a querier.
 1. A querier picks up the query from the queue and executes it.
 1. A querier or queriers return the result to query-frontend, which then aggregates and forwards the results to the client.